microsoft/fhir-proxy/docs/QuickstartDeployARM-bicep.md

 ## **Step 2 Deployment (CLI)** <a name="cli_step_2"></a>
-##### For Step 2, you will be registering FHIR Proxy as an application in the AAD tenant and storing some of the credentials that FHIR Proxy needs to operate with FHIR Server.
-General information about these topics can be found here: [Application and service principal objects in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals).
-Please see [Step 1 Deployment (CLI)](#cli_step_1) #1-5 for information on cloning the [fhir-proxy](https://github.com/corygstevenson/fhir-proxy) repository (if needed).
+##### For Step 2, you will be registering FHIR Proxy as an application in the AAD tenant and storing credentials that FHIR Proxy needs to operate with FHIR Server.
+General information about these topics is available here: [Application and service principal objects in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals).
+##### Please see [Step 1 Deployment (CLI)](#cli_step_1) #1-5 for information on cloning the [fhir-proxy](https://github.com/corygstevenson/fhir-proxy) repository (if needed).

 ### **Instructions**